aino/react-native-embryo/README.md

 ### Customized errors

-You can customize how these errors will be shown for the user in `PROD` by editing `components/ErrorBoundary`.
+You can customize how these errors will be shown for the user in `PRODUCTION` by editing `components/ErrorBoundary`.
 We added some simple Modals as a default.

 It is also worth noting that **internal react errors and plain syntax errors also will be catched**.

-In `DEV`, we use the built-in standard red screen for errors, a slightly customized warnings list and nice logs in the console.
+In `DEVELOPMENT`, we use the built-in standard red screen for errors, a slightly customized warnings list and nice logs in the console.

 ### Error reporting